 Staffordshire History Centre Secures Stage 1 Heritage Lottery Funding

 The Staffordshire Heritage Group would like to thank you all for your support in our long negotiations regarding our bid to save the William Salt Library building.
 Thanks to you and the hard work of many others, the building will now be part of the new History Centre.
 Discussions will continue for the next year or so to prepare for the second stage of the bid.
 We will endeavour to protect the identity of the Salt Library within the old building.

 Staffordshire History Centre Project – from Joanna Terry, Head of Archives and Heritage

 I am delighted to inform you that the Heritage Lottery Fund considered Staffordshire County Council’s and William Salt Library’s application to fund the Staffordshire History Centre Project on 24 May and have agreed to award us a stage 1 pass.

-The proposed new centre has received nearly £4million from the Heritage Lottery Fund to create a two-storey link between the Staffordshire Record Office and the William Salt Library in Stafford.
+The proposed new centre will create a two-storey link between the Staffordshire Record Office and the William Salt Library in Stafford.

 The new centre will hold records up to 1,000 years old, as well as having a new community exhibition space, modern search rooms and strong rooms to provide storage for an additional 25 years of future collections.

-The grant that Staffordshire County Council has been awarded of £4.29m which will be split into two phases, development phase and delivery phase.
+The grant, if awarded to the Staffordshire County Council, will be split into two phases, development phase and delivery phase.
 For the development phase we will receive £333,350.
 This funding will enable the development of the project to the stage 2 bid after which, if we are successful, we will begin the building work and delivery of activities.